apache/cxf/distribution/src/main/release/samples/ws_security/ut_policy/README.txt

-WS-Security Demo  (UsernameToken and Timestamp)
+WS-SecurityPolicy Demo  (UsernameToken and Timestamp using WS-SecurityPolicy)
 ===============================================
 This demo shows how WS-Security support in Apache CXF may be enabled.